This is a collaborative post.

 Offer Emotional Support

-With age comes its challenges, especially for your elderly parents, who have had many life experiences.
+With age comes its challenges, especially when you care for elderly parents, who have had many life experiences.
 You must provide them with emotional support and understanding, so they don’t feel overwhelmed or alone.

 Let them know you are there for them to talk about whatever is on their mind and encourage them to express their feelings instead of bottling them up.